Rostrevor

 The level of general health in Rostrevor is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-The prevalence of common health conditions is quite low across both younger and older age cohorts.
-Approximately 54% (~4,942 people) of the total population has private health cover, which is relatively high.
-The most common medical conditions in the area are arthritis and mental health issues, impacting 7.6 and 6.2% of residents respectively.
-A total of 72.2% of residents declare themselves completely clear of medical ailments compared to 67.9% across Greater Adelaide.
-Working-age residents are notably healthy with low chronic condition prevalence.
-The area has 20.9% (1,907 people) of residents aged 65 and over, which is higher than the 19.3% in Greater Adelaide.
+The rate of private health cover is high at approximately 54% of the total population (around 4,988 people).
+The most common medical conditions in the area are arthritis and mental health issues, affecting 7.6 and 6.2% of residents respectively, while 72.2% declare themselves completely clear of medical ailments compared to 67.9% across Greater Adelaide.
+Working-age residents have low chronic condition prevalence.
+The area has 21.2% of residents aged 65 and over (1,952 people), which is higher than the 19.2% in Greater Adelaide.
 Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health